PRL-PRG/prl-prg.github.io/people.md

     bio:
     - Joined Czech Technical University, 2017
     - PhD, Poznań University of Technology, 2017
     note: "I am interested in contributing to programming language research, which is a new field to me.
 I have a background in distributed computing, concurrency, and transactional memory.
-I am currently exploring the R language, its compilation and static analysis."
+I am currently exploring the R language, its compilation, tracing, and static analysis."

   - type: researcher
     name: Paley Li